 In addition to his role as co-pilot on the 1930 flight from Australia to England with Kingsford Smith, Van Dijk also participated in other historic flights.
 In 1929, he piloted a Fokker aircraft on a record-breaking flight from Amsterdam to Batavia (now Jakarta) in the Dutch East Indies, covering a distance of 16,000 kilometers in just under 15 days.

-Also after the war he made history with a special flight, including the first post-war KLM scheduled flight to New York on 21 May 1946 with the DC-4 PH-TAR “Rotterdam”.
+After the war he again made history with a special flight, including the first post-war KLM scheduled flight to New York on 21 May 1946 with the DC-4 PH-TAR “Rotterdam”.

 Van Dijk’s contributions to aviation and his role in historic flights like the one with Kingsford Smith helped pave the way for the development of modern air travel and established him as a pioneer in the field of aviation.
 He died on July 6, 1986.